KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 LLM and CLIP cannot be split (as can be done with UNET).
 They must be loaded in their entirety.
 But if the model is MoE, you can unload some of the experts into RAM so that they can be processed by the CPU.
 This way you can run large models.

 In any case, make sure your VRAM doesn't overflow.
-If you allow your VRAM to overflow, some layers will be loaded into slower RAM, which will inevitably lead to a 5-7x performance degradation or crash!
+If you allow your VRAM to overflow, some layers will be loaded into slower RAM, the GPU will be forced to read from RAM, which will inevitably lead to a 5-7x performance degradation!

 Open **Task Manager** (Ctrl+Alt+Del) → Performance tab → GPU → set 'CUDA' engine graph.
-Check the memory usage during execution.
+Check the memory usage during execution in middle graph.
 It shouldn't exceed the VRAM memory limit.
 Even nearing the upper limit can be considered overflow, which will cause catastrophic performance slowdowns.

-Model fits (good speed) ✅
+Model fits (good speed) ✅:

 <img width="439" height="438" alt="image" src="https://github.com/user-attachments/assets/d463c17c-f591-436b-b524-f9cce2aad993" />